 Soft Contact Lenses

-Soft contacts are the most common type of contact lenses.
-They account for over 85% of contact lenses dispensed.
+Soft contacts are the most common type of contact lenses and account for over 85% of contact lenses dispensed.
 Traditional soft contact lenses consist of soft plastic polymers and water.
 They allow oxygen to permeate through the lens material to the cornea.
 Most people find soft contact lenses comfortable.
-The advantages of soft contacts are that people assimilate to them almost right away.
+One advantage of soft contacts is that people assimilate to them almost right away.
 Soft lenses come in different prescriptions and designs depending on your budget and need.
 For some prescriptions, they do not offer the same visual acuity as gas permeable lenses or glasses.
-Your eye care professional can help you determine which design will be best for you.
+Dr. Duong will help you determine which design is best for you.

 Disposable Contact Lenses

 Disposable contact lenses are soft lenses that are discarded on a daily, weekly, bi-weekly, or monthly basis.
 With regular replacement, protein deposits do not build up.
 Deposits can affect vision, comfort, and the health of the eyes.
 These lenses are convenient and low-maintenance compared to traditional soft lenses.
 It is important to replace disposable contacts as suggested to avoid eye infection.
 Disposable lenses are available in most prescriptions.

 Extended wear contact lenses are gas-permeable or soft lenses designed for up to 30 days of continuous safe wear.
 They offer the convenience of not having to take them out at night, but there are risks.
 Sleeping in them poses a higher risk of infection, corneal ulcers, and abnormal blood vessel growth in the cornea.
 These lenses need more frequent follow-ups.
 Some doctors will not recommend extended wear lenses for these reasons.